 A few American leaders, who were entirely supportive of total abstinence, were perplexed and angered by Mathew’s refusal to be part of the abolitionist movement in America, and refused to partner with him.

 Father Mathew visited several cities during his two-year tour of America, and Baltimore was among those locales who welcomed him.
 Though in declining health, he arrived in December, 1849 and took up a short residence with Father James Dolan of St. Patrick Catholic Church.
-Dolan was the chaplain of Baltimore’s Hibernian Society at the time, and the society's leaders met with the priests for a short visit on December 14, bringing both Catholic and Protestant members.
-Other small gatherings were part of his short visit to Baltimore, and the Temperance Pledge was administered to all who desired it.
+Dolan was the chaplain of Baltimore’s Hibernian Society at the time, and the society's leaders met with the priest for a short visit on December 14, bringing both Catholic and Protestant members.
+Other small gatherings were part of his visit to Baltimore, and the Temperance Pledge was administered to all who desired it.
 He blessed those who came, and said “May God bless you, and grant you grace to keep the pledge.
 May God grant you peace and prosperity here, and eternal happiness hereafter”.

 Among those at these gatherings were the 22 boys who made their home at the Male Orphan’s Farm in Govanstowne.
 These famine survivors were under the tutelage of Galway’s Brothers of St. Patrick, placed there by the kindness of Father Dolan and St. Patrick Catholic Church.
 Each took the pledge from Father Mathew.